thanhanDemon2003/testNghich/README.md

 "- Added fake commit commit 1 of 2024-08-29 with count 2 with 2 commits"
 "- Added fake commit commit 2 of 2024-08-29 with count 2 with 2 commits"
 "- Added fake commit commit 0 of 2024-08-31 with count 5 with 5 commits"
+"- Added fake commit commit 1 of 2024-08-31 with count 5 with 5 commits"